jonodhawkins/jonodhawkins.github.io/_posts/2019-12-09-back-in-blog.md

 ![Kipling Groove on Gimmer Crag](/assets/img/2019-12-09/kipling.jpeg)

-It's been a busy couple of months since coming back from the Rh&#244;ne Glacier and deploying the HF ApRES, but the photo above is of me on Kipling Groove from an unexpectedly sunny mini-break to Langdale in September with Faye.
+It's been a busy couple of months since coming back from the Rh&#244;ne Glacier and deploying the HF ApRES, but there have been a couple of opportunities to get out onto the hill.
+The photo above is of Kipling Groove on Gimmer Crag from a mini-break to Langdale in September.

-See you soon,
 Jono